kaylaobritsch/dog-rescue-pattern-library/README.md

 colors:
   primary: |
-    This dark blue is friendly and calm.
-This colour invites viewers to continue browsing the website.
-Use this colour in large areas such as headings, headers and footers.
+    The dark blue is friendly and invites viewers to continue browsing the website.
+Use this colour in large areas such as headers, footers and headings.

   secondary: |
     The secondary colour is harmonious to the primary colour but is a bold choice.
 This colour is used in the logo, footers and medium areas of colour.